sifis-home/ace-ucs/README.md

 ### How do I get set up? ###

-* Just clone the repo, do the Mavne fu and you are good to go
+* Just clone the repo, do the Maven fu and you are good to go
 * Configuration: None needed to test.
 To run in production you need to configure like everything, starting with your resource servers (out of scope here), the access control policies for the authorization server (KissPDP has